 CSIRO hosts a number of Australia’s national research facilities and scientific infrastructure, available to both international and Australian users from industry and research.
 Facilities include:

 - Australia’s Marine National Facility – a blue-water ocean research facility which enables world-class research in Australia’s vast marine estate.
-Its marine research vessel, the RV Investigator is state-of-the-art, supporting atmospheric, oceanographic, biological and geosciences research from the tropical north to the Antarctic ice-edge.
+Its marine research vessel, the RV Investigator, is state-of-the-art, and supports atmospheric, oceanographic, biological and geosciences research from the tropical north to the Antarctic ice-edge.

 - Canberra Deep Space Communication Complex – part of NASA's Deep Space Network – an international network of antennas that supports interplanetary spacecraft missions and radio and radar astronomy observations for the exploration of the Solar System and the universe.